ShivangiSingla/sql-editor-react/README.md

 - Flexibility to view raw data or download a CSV file
 - Visibility of the query execution time and an option to Cancel/Terminate the query if needed

-### Page load time
+### Performance Related Insights:
-Page load time is 1s as calculated with Lighthouse.
-Largest Contentful Paint time is 2.5s.
+Based on the Lighthouse calculations, Page Load Time is 1s and Largest Contentful Paint Time is 2.5s.

 ### `npm start`